 Stuttgart is underrated, and it knows it.
-Perhaps that is why it doesn't try too hard and effortlessly puts out some of the best attractions in Germany for car lovers, architecture nerds, and the beer buffs.
+Perhaps that is why it doesn't try too hard and effortlessly puts out some of the best attractions in Germany for car lovers, architecture nerds, and beer buffs.

 Stuttgart is the capital of Baden-Wuertemberg in southwest Germany.
 Almost 600,000 people live in the city, with 2.7 million in the greater Stuttgart area.